Ultimate Southern Spain Road Trip

 Andalusia’s history began around 4000 BCE, the coastline was colonized by the Carthaginians and Greeks in the 5th century and during the 9th century, the Phoenicians founded Cadiz.
 The Romans arrived in 210BCE and culture flourished then the Moors crossed the Strait of Gibraltar and invaded and named the area Al-Andalus.

 The Moorish period in Andalucia was widely considered a ‘golden age’ and the Arabs introduced crops such as sugarcane, almonds, and apricots with elaborate irrigation systems.
 Agriculture, mining and industry flourished and Andalusia became a melting pot of Muslims, Jews, Christians, Berbers and Spanish.
 This was a tolerant time and all cultures were allowed to grow and flourish.

 This vibrant mingling of cultures gave the region some incredible monuments such as the Alhambra, and Mudejar architecture, and Cathedrals such as Jaen’s and Seville’s.

 Andalusia is traditionally divided into two historical subregions: Upper Andalusia or Andalucía Oriental), consisting of the provinces of Almería, Granada, Jaén, and Málaga, and Western Andalusia or Andalucía Occidental, consisting of the provinces of Cádiz, Córdoba, Huelva and Seville.

 Getting to Andalusia

-We have flown into Almeria, Murcia and Alicante airports all of which are very easy to manoeuvre and rent a vehicle from for your southern Spain road trip.
+We have flown into Almeria, Murcia and Alicante airports all of which are very easy to manoeuvre and rent a vehicle from for your Andalucia road trip.

 - Ultimate Southern Spain Road Trip